data-preservation-programs/singularity/docs/en/cli-reference/datasource/add/mailru.md

          | true  | Enable
          | false | Disable

-   --mailru-speedup-max-disk
-      This option allows you to disable speedup (put by hash) for large files.

-      Reason is that preliminary hashing can exhaust your RAM or disk space.

-      Examples:
-         | 0  | Completely disable speedup (put by hash).
-         | 1G | Files larger than 1Gb will be uploaded directly.
-         | 3G | Choose this option if you have less than 3Gb free on local disk.

-   --mailru-speedup-max-memory
-      Files larger than the size given below will always be hashed on disk.

-      Examples:
-         | 0    | Preliminary hashing will always be done in a temporary disk location.
-         | 32M  | Do not dedicate more than 32Mb RAM for preliminary hashing.
-         | 256M | You have at most 256Mb RAM free for hash calculations.

-   --mailru-user-agent
-      HTTP user agent used internally by client.

-      Defaults to "rclone/VERSION" or "--user-agent" provided on command line.

    --mailru-speedup-file-patterns
       Comma separated list of file name patterns eligible for speedup (put by hash).